 More recently I served as curator of the Ekphrasis reading series at Oxford’s Ashmolean Museum and as contributing editor at Sigh Press: a Tuscan Literary Journal.

 I moderated a panel of literary agents and editors for “Publishing Day” at St. Mark’s Cultural Association in Florence, Italy.

 I’ve edited books, articles, brochures, speeches given to the United Nations, and interviews with fashion giants such as Courrèges and Miyake, among other things.
 I’ve also ghostwritten various books and articles, and recently ghostwrote the film script for Anayi, the Tokyo fashion designer’s 2017 winter collection.

-I was accepted into the Bennington Writing Seminars as a high school dropout, a rare privilege granted by the Director based upon my writing portfolio and “involvement in the world of letters.”
+I was accepted into the Bennington Writing Seminars as a high school dropout, a rare privilege granted by the Director based on my writing portfolio and “involvement in the world of letters.”
 After earning my MFA in creative writing with top honors, I attended Oxford University where my writing won a travel bursary to study medieval art in Vienna.